top of page

 Is that tax free amount per gift and per inheritance?

 No. The tax free threshold amount is the total amount you can receive tax free in your lifetime, from each different ‘group’.
-Under the current rules (called aggregation rules) all benefits from Group 1 will be added together with an overall threshold of €320,000.
-Benefits from Group 2 members (brother, sister, grandparent etc) will be added together for the purpose of the €32,500 threshold, and benefits from Group 3 members (strangers) for the purpose of the €16,250 threshold.
-So in effect a beneficiary can potentially receive up to €368,750 tax-free if the benefits come through different “groups”.
+Under the current rules (called aggregation rules) all benefits from Group 1 will be added together with an overall threshold of €400,000.
+Benefits from Group 2 members (brother, sister, grandparent etc) will be added together for the purpose of the €40,000 threshold, and benefits from Group 3 members (strangers) for the purpose of the €20,000 threshold.

 Is tax payable on everything you receive as a gift or inheritance?